aptise/peter_sslers/README.md

 This means that a cert will stay active so long as any one domain has not yet-replaced it.

 When querying for a domain's cert, the system will currently send the most recent cert. a future feature might allow for this to be customized, and show the most widely usable cert.

+## How does this handle LetsEncrypt accounts keys?

+Account keys from the letsencrypt client are reformatted into PEM-encoded RSA keys.
+The data from the various json files are archived into the database for use later.
+The account data is searched for the actual environment it is registered with, and that becomes part of the account record.

 ## Why use openssl directly? / does this work on windows?